 Up-and-coming fashionistas inspired by this nation’s nature reveal their collections over several days in Harpa Concert Hall to audiences of experts and observers.

-The Icelandic Ring Road, or Route 1 (or hringbraut), fully circles the country, and can usually be completed during March.
+The Icelandic Ring Road, or Route 1 (or 'hringbraut'), fully circles the country and can usually be completed during March.

-This route, going counter-clockwise, takes you along the South Coast, through the East Fjords, across the northern region, and down the west (without turning into the Westfjords or the Snæfellsnes Peninsula).
+Going counterclockwise on this route takes you along the South Coast, through the East Fjords, across the northern region, and down the west (without turning into the Westfjords or the Snæfellsnes Peninsula).